fbpx How Your Landscape Project Can Benefit the Environment | Unilock

 • Recycled Materials: Incorporate reclaimed wood for garden beds, repurposed stone for walkways, and other recycled materials to minimize waste and improve resource efficiency.

-• Leverage Tools and Calculators: The Clean Air Calculator allows you to explore the capacity of plants to capture carbon and provide cleaner, cooler air at your home.
+• Leverage Tools and Calculators: A Clean Air Calculator allows you to explore the capacity of plants to capture carbon and provide cleaner, cooler air at your home.

 • Local Environmental Initiatives: Engage in community gardens, conservation programs, and other local projects to expand your sustainable practices beyond your own property.